-On my frequent trips to Italy, I take advantage of the French Buy-Back Lease, which allows me to drive a brand new car of my choosing for the length of my stay, complete with full insurance coverage, for just about the same as renting.
+The advantage of the French Buy-Back Lease is that you can drive a brand new car of your choosing for the length of your stay, complete with full insurance coverage, for just about the same as renting.
 When I'm done with it, I simply turn it in.
 No need to fill the tank.

 I can lease in France, or I can lease outside France and pay a service charge for transportation of the car.